bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Property Identifier**: Add a new entry to `ConfigLoader.Property` using the canonical public key.
 - **Typed Resolution**: Register the property in `PropertySchema`, then read it from the injected `SimpleJavaMailConfig` snapshot in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
 Do not add a static read or a second parser.
 - **Factory Propagation**: Prove that builders from `SimpleJavaMail.withConfig(config)` retain the snapshot through copy, reply, conversion, Session creation, governance, and any applicable optional-module route.
-- **Spring Mapping**: If the property belongs to the public configuration surface, make `SimpleJavaMailSpringSupport` expose its canonical value through the context-local snapshot.
-Spring's `Environment` remains the source of precedence and placeholder resolution.
+- **Spring Mapping**: If the property belongs to the public configuration surface, add its IDE-hint shape to `SimpleJavaMailProperties` and verify `SpringModulePackagingTest`. `SpringEnvironmentConfigSource` already exposes every scalar `ConfigLoader.Property` through the context-local snapshot while retaining Spring's precedence and placeholder resolution.
 - **Dynamic Property Collections**: For collection-style namespaces such as `simplejavamail.defaults.connectionpool.clusters.*`, keep parsing and validation centralized in `ConfigLoader`.
 Spring support should forward the whole namespace into `ConfigLoader` and Spring Boot metadata should describe the nested shape, rather than duplicating alias/key resolution.

 ## 9. Verification Surface Areas